ARMmbed/mbed-os-5-docs/docs/program-setup/configuration.md

 # The configuration system

 The Arm Mbed OS configuration system, a part of the Arm Mbed OS build tools, customizes compile time configuration parameters.
-Each library may define a number of configuration parameters in its `mbed_lib.json`. `mbed_app.json` may override the values of these configuration parameters.
+Each library may define a number of configuration parameters in its `mbed_lib.json`.
+A program-level `mbed_app.json` may override the values of these configuration parameters.
 Configuration is defined using [JSON](http://www.json.org/).
 Some examples of configuration parameters:

 - The sampling period for a data acquisition application.
 - The default stack size for a newly created OS thread.
 - The receive buffer size of a serial communication library.
 - The flash and RAM memory size of an Mbed target.

-The Arm Mbed OS configuration system gathers and interprets the configuration defined in the target in its [target configuration](../reference/adding-and-configuring-targets.html), all `mbed_lib.json` files and the `mbed_app.json` file.
+The Arm Mbed OS configuration system gathers and interprets the configuration defined in the target in its [target configuration](../program-setup/adding-and-configuring-targets.html), all `mbed_lib.json` files and the `mbed_app.json` file.
 The configuration system creates a single header file, `mbed_config.h`, that contains all of the defined configuration parameters converted into C preprocessor macros.

 Here is a sample JSON file: